Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Models of trees

 Let $T_n$ have law $\bP^q_n$ and view $T_n$ as a random element of $\M$ with the graph distance and the uniform probability measure $\mu_{\partial_A T_n}$ on $\partial_A T_n = \{v\in T_n : \deg\ v\in A\}$.
 Then we have the convergence in distribution

-with respect to the rooted Gromov-Hausdorff-Prokhorov topology. \end{thm}
+with respect to the rooted Gromov-Hausdorff-Prokhorov topology. \end{theorem}

 The case where $A=\{0\}$ this is a special case of Theorem 1 in \cite{HaMi10} and the case $A=\Z^+$ is Theorem 2 in the same paper.
 The case $A=\Z^+$ is proved by reduction to the $A=\{0\}$ case.
 We extend this to the case of general $A$ containing $0$.
+Fix, for the moment, a tree $t$.
+For a vertex $v\in t$, let $t_v$ be the subtree of $t$ above $v$.
+We call the elements of $\{t_v : v\in t\}$ the fringe subtrees of $t$ and say that $v$ is the root of $t_v$.
+Furthermore, we partially order the fringe subtrees of $t$ by inclusion.